|Funding Program:||National Rail Program

 |Local Council/Shire:||City of Mandurah

-The project consists of a new station in Lakelands on the existing Mandurah Line.
+The project consists of planning for a new station in Lakelands on the existing Mandurah Line.
 Currently there is a 23km gap between the Warnbro and Mandurah Stations.
-Some planning work has been undertaken to accommodate the recent growth in the Golden Bay, Karnup and Lakelands area.
+Some planning work has been undertaken to accommodate recent growth in the Golden Bay, Karnup and Lakelands areas.
 New and upgraded stations as part of METRONET will also consider development opportunities in communities and improve bus and transfer facilities for commuters.

-Integrated and effective public transport Ensure forecast population-driven increases in travel demand are met.
-Change travel behaviours and decrease private vehicle use Improving transport network resilience by providing alternative options.
-Improve housing diversity Support growth of vibrant urban centres through integrated transport and land use planning.
+Integrated and effective public transport.
+Ensure forecast population-driven increases in travel demand are met.
+Change travel behaviours and decrease private vehicle use.
+Improve transport network resilience by providing alternative options.
+Improve housing diversity.
+Support growth of vibrant urban centres through integrated transport and land use planning.